shawnwildermuth/MinimalApis.FluentValidation/readme.md

 This might be useful if you need to subclass the `ValidaitonEndpointFilter`.

-Please submit any issues and/or pull requests if you have quesitons or problems.
+Please submit any issues and/or pull requests if you have questions or problems.